 Brandon the 'Wheat City"

-Brandon is located 197 km west of Winnipeg and 100 km north of the United States Border.
+Brandon is located 200 km west of Winnipeg (a 2-hour drive) and 100 km north of the United States border.
 Brandon has been nicknamed the "Wheat City" in honour of its rich agricultural heritage and reputation as a prosperous farming community.
 Brandon is the little city with a big heart and is a progressive community with a quality of life that must be experienced to be appreciated.
+Brandon is home to about 50,000 people.

 Brandon has four distinct seasons and many activities to keep you fit and entertained.
 With -20 C winters, hot prairie summers, hiking and biking outdoors, provincial/national parks teeming with wildlife, festivals, concerts and cultural activities await, just imagine the stories you will have for your family about the true north!